dolzenko/windows_protocol_handlers/README.md

     > build_wrapper_here.bat

 Will build `ProtocolHandlerWrapper.exe` in top directory.
-Use if you want to debug wrapper or add any kind of login on the wrapper level.
+Use if you want to debug wrapper or add any kind of logic on the wrapper level.